Leonie Vestering

 Leonie Vestering (born 13 March 1984) is a Dutch politician of the Party for the Animals (PvdD).
-She campaigned against circus animals, and she was a member of the States of Flevoland and the Almere municipal council.
+She campaigned against the use of animals in circuses, and was a member of the States of Flevoland and the Almere municipal council.
 Vestering was elected to the House of Representatives in 2021 and resigned in September 2023 in response to a conflict within her party.

 Early life and career

 Vestering was born in 1984 in the North Holland town Uithoorn and studied classical music at a music school and middle management.
 She worked at the CSR foundation MVO Nederland.

-Starting in 2009, she was the director of the organization Wilde Dieren de Tent Uit (Wild animals out of the tent), that opposed circus animals.
+Starting in 2009, she was the director of the organization Wilde Dieren de Tent Uit (Wild animals out of the tent), that opposed the use of animals in circus.
 Circus performances by wild mammals in the Netherlands were prohibited in 2015.
 Because of this, the organization was dissolved.
 Vestering also served on the board of the anti-fur foundation Bont voor Dieren (Fur for animals) between 2014 and 2019.

 Politics

 Regional and local

-She participated in the 2015 provincial election in Flevoland as the Party for the Animals's lead candidate.
+She participated in the 2015 provincial election in Flevoland as the Party for the Animals' lead candidate.
 Vestering won a seat in the States of Flevoland and was sworn in in March 2015 as caucus leader.
 There, she raised concerns about hunting geese.
 She also filed a criminal complaint for sex with animals after television program Rambam had shown how a zoo keeper was masturbating a dolphin at Dolfinarium Harderwijk.
 The public prosecutor's office decided not to prosecute, calling it part of an animal breeding program.
 Vestering subsequently argued for prohibiting shows involving dolphins.
 She was 23rd on the PvdD's party list for the 2017 general election, received 591 votes, and was not elected.

 Vestering became a member of the Almere municipal council and the caucus leader of the Party for the Animals after appearing first on the party list during the 2018 municipal election.
 She was re-elected to the States of Flevoland the following year, again as the party's lead candidate.
 Vestering filed another criminal complaint in the summer of 2019 against Staatsbosbeheer, when about 150 horses in the nature reserve Oostvaardersplassen were held in a field without shade.
 She had also been the 18th candidate of the Party for the Animals in that year's European Parliament election, supporting a Dutch withdrawal from the European Union.
 She became a project coordinator of her party's caucus in the House of Representatives in 2020.